medema-group/modern_python/README.md

 `uv` will create a virtual environment (to keep your packages from messing up your OS) and install your packages.
 Importantly, it will also set up a `uv.lock` lockfile, which specifies all your packages *and the packages your packages rely on*, making your installation truly reproducible.

-Let`s install your package with `uv` and do a test-run:
+Let's install your package with `uv` and do a test-run:

 ```commandline
 uv sync